 The Fortune Teller tuts.
 “My, my,” he says.
 “I haven’t seen a heart in this much of a tangle for a while.
 You’ve tied yourself in knots.”

 He spends some time untangling them and shows you every one.
-Each heart string is tied to a different person and once they’ve all been untangled you can see them all separately.
-Your friends, your family, acquaintances, colleagues- people you’d known your whole life and people you’d only met for a day.
-The strings are different thicknesses, different lengths.
+Each heartstring is tied to a different person- a friend, a family member, an acquaintance, a colleague- people you’d known your whole life and people you’d only met for a day.
+The strings are all different thicknesses, different lengths.

-You see your whole life laid out in front of you in perfect clarity, through the stories of these threads.
-Now that everything is no longer muddled you can see the people who love you.
+You see the threads of your life laid out in front of you with perfect clarity.
+You can see the people who love you.
 You can see the ones who don’t.
 And you can see how significant each thread is.

 “Now,” the Fortune Teller smiles a small smile.
 “Now that you can see it all, you have a choice.
 You can piece yourself back together.
 Or you can restart.”